-In Partnership we aim to do the following: PRIORITY: Develop the engagement and participation of children and young people in all aspects of their lives LOIP: Improve life chances for all children, young people and families WDC thematic focus - wellbeing and empowerment Actions: Lead Partners: Performance and Progress Measures: Wellbeing Indicators: UNCRC Articles: Links to Self Evaluation and Quality Assurance Processes: Ensure that all children and young people with complex needs or neurodiversity are active participants in all planning respect of their needs.
+In Partnership we aim to do the following: PRIORITY: Develop th LOIP: Improve life ch WDC thematic focus - pects of their lives Actions: Lead Partners: Performance and Progress Measures: Wellbeing Indicators: UNCRC Articles: Links to Self Evaluation and Quality Assurance Processes: Ensure that all children and young people with complex needs or neurodiversity are active participants in all planning respect of their needs.
 Develop our Transition Framework and Timeline to support post school transitions for children with complex needs.
 Ensure planning with children and families must be meaningful and inclusive with families being involved in the decisions that affect them.
 Planning for services should take a rights-based approach ensuring that where appropriate young people requiring ongoing support from adult services are planned for in a timely fashion and are active participants in all planning respect for their needs.
 Multi-agency steering group Transitions Action Group - Multi agency HSCP and relevant partners Transitions action Group- Multi agency Evaluations from children, YP and families.
 Auditing of Children's Plans to determine impact of their voice on outcomes.
 Improved positive destination rates.
 Progress on Improvement Plans to improve transitions to adult services and beyond school.
 Case study exemplars.
 Staff focus groups and surveys.
-Involved Respected Nurtured Achieving 2,3,4,5,6, 12,13,14,1 617,18,30 Supporting Families: A Whole Family Support Children and Families at the Centre of Service Design
+Involved Respected Nurtured Achieving 2,3,4,5,6, 12,13,14,1 617,18,30 Supporting Families: A Whole Family Support Children and Families a the Centre of Service Design

-WDC Integre ateu Ciliuren 3 Services Strategic Outcomes EULS EUL B 2.
-Pi pi er ch th D op pr B 3.
-Ev Design and delivering opportunities for young beople's Participatory Budgeting.
-Evaluate the impact of our integrated Children's Services Design and their families.
-Education Multi-agency steering group Children's Rights Advisory Board Progress through Implementation Plan Number of services, staff and stakeholder awareness raising sessions.
+1. Impleme Bill (Act) 2.
+Promote a participatio engagemen children an the life of o Design and opportunit people's Pa Budgeting.
+3. Evaluate th Integrated Plan with o on and nt that will involve nd young people in children's service.
+I delivering cies for young articipatory Education Multi-agency steering group Children's Rights Advisory Board 1.
+2. 3.
+4. 5.
+Progress through Implementation Plan Number of services, staff and stakeholder awareness raising sessions.
 Production and implementation of plan % of the participatory budget agreed by young people.
 Outcomes of multi-agency WFW Quality Assurance and Self Evaluation processes.
-Respected Included Responsible 2,3,4,6,8, 12,13,16,1 7 18,30 Supporting Families: A Whole Family Support Children and Families at the Centre of Service Design pi ch au pi 2.
-U jo au st Improve the quality of planning for vulnerable children ensuring their rights and voice are integral to the process.
-Undertake the locality based point professional learning and Child's Plan training for all staff, including third sector partners.
-GIRFEC Steering group GIRFEC Steering Group % satisfaction with planning processes Numbers of training sessions % staff trained % satisfaction with training 5.
+Respected Included Responsible 2,3,4,6,8, 12,13,16,1 7 18,30 Supporting Families: A Whole Family Support Children and Families at the Centre of Service Design planning fo children en and voice a process.
+2. Undertake joint profes and Child's he quality of or vulnerable asuring their rights are integral to the the locality based ssional learning Plan training for all ding third sector GIRFEC Steering group GIRFEC Steering Group 1.
+2. 3.
+4. % satisfaction with planning processes Numbers of training sessions % staff trained % satisfaction with training 5.
 Audit and performance findings of moderation activities Supporting Families: A Whole Family Support Children and Families at the Centre of Service Design